 Outage data is compiled in an outage management database, developed by BWP in MS Access, as outages occur.
 The database, generally utilized by the Operations Project Coordinator and Control Room Operators, facilitates reporting of service interruptions, identified by one of two methods: the SCADA system, providing notification of feeder outage(s) or through notification provided by individual customers.
 Data includes information such as cause (similar to Table 15.2 of the Distribution Rate Handbook), date and time of interruption, type of fault experienced, effected feeder(s), equipment and interruption device.
 The total number of customers experiencing the interruption is also documented.
 The number of customers is determined by referencing a spreadsheet, identifying the total number of customers on each BWP feeder; alternatively, customer count may be determined through the GIS.
-The response time, identified as time of arrival, is documented and allows for a record of time between identification of the outage (restoration time) is documented.
+The response time, identified as time of arrival, is documented and allows for a record of time between identification of the outage and on-site response to address the outage.
+Following restoration of power, the total time of the outage (restoration time) is documented.
 From the customer count and outage time, the customer outage minutes may be calculated and utilized for calculation of Service Reliability Indices ("SRI"s).